Trump taking 'serious look' at policy options on Amazon

 Trump regularly lashes out against what he perceives as critical articles in the Post as well as the New York Times and CNN.
 On Thursday, he took issue with a headline in the Post on China retaliating with trade penalties against U.S. products.

-"The Fake News Washington Post, Amazon's 'chief lobbyist,' has another (of many) phony headlines," Trump said on Twitter.
+"The Fake News Washington Post, Amazon's 'chief lobbyist,' has another (of many) phoney headlines," Trump said on Twitter.

 Amazon and the Washington Post did not immediately respond to requests for a comment after the tweet.